floweredscarf/su25/projects/proj1b/index.md

 ## The GH2 Package **(Optional)**

+{: .info}
+> This section is optional (and will not be graded whatsoever), but it's good practice!

 The `gh2` package has just one primary component that you will edit:

 - `GuitarString`, a class which uses a `Deque61B<Double>` to implement the